LBEM-CH/focustools/README.md

 # FOCUS TOOLS
 Python utilities supporting the [FOCUS package](http://focus-em.org) and cryo-EM data processing in general.

 __FOCUS TOOLS__ offers Python functions and scripts for performing common tasks in cryogenic electron microscopy (cryo-EM) data processing such as postprocessing 3D maps, filtering, masking, computing FSC curves, cropping/padding in real and Fourier space, CTF correction, among others.
-Some of the scripts and functions contained here were developed to support the FOCUS package, others were written for the developer's own studies or mere convenience.
+Some of the scripts and functions contained here were developed to support the FOCUS package.
+Others were written for the developer's own studies or mere convenience, and are made available here in the hope they can be useful to someone else.

 The I/O of MRC files (with or without compression) is based on the [MRCZ library](https://github.com/em-MRCZ/python-mrcz).